itmo-wad/task1_NguyenDucQuan/README.md

 # task1_NguyenDucQuan
-You can click here(http://wad.itmo.xyz/task1_NguyenDucQuan/) to see my work
+[Github Pages](http://wad.itmo.xyz/task1_NguyenDucQuan/) You can click here to see my work